Nursing Assistants

 Certified Nurse Aide:

 South Dakota requires that a licensed nurse must educate and train nurse aides, delegate nursing tasks, and supervise nurse aides.
 Registration by the board is required for nurse aides who practice in licensed skilled nursing facilities and as required for some assisted living centers.
-Individuals listed on the registry may use the title "Certified Nurse Aide", abbreviated "CNA".
-Regulation of CNAs is now under the Board of Nursing following the recent adoption of new rules in ARSD 20:48.
+Only individuals listed on the registry may use the title "Certified Nurse Aide", abbreviated "CNA".
+Regulation of CNAs is under the Board of Nursing following the recent adoption of new rules in ARSD 20:48.
+Registration as a CNA requires training and completion of a competency evaluation assessment, consisting of a passing a CNA skills evaluation and knowledge exam.

 Diabetes Aide: